0mj/ruby-bowling-kata/README.md

 ### Test 4: Strike
 **RED**
-* Add the following spec and verify that it fails with `expected: 24 got: 17`
+* Add the following test and verify that it fails with `expected: 24 got: 17`
 ```ruby
 def test_strike
   @game.roll(10)